Allauddin Khan: Early life

-Khan was born in Shibpur village in Brahmanbaria (in present-day Bangladesh).
+Khan was born to a Bengali Muslim family in Shibpur village in Brahmanbaria, Bangladesh.
 His father, Sabdar Hossain Khan, was a musician.
 Khan took his first music lessons from his elder brother, Fakir Aftabuddin Khan.
 At age ten, Khan ran away from home to join a jatra party where he was exposed to a variety of folk genres: jari, sari, baul, bhatiyali, kirtan, and panchali.

 Khan went to Kolkata, where he met a physician named Kedarnath, who helped him to become a disciple of Gopal Krishna Bhattacharya (also known as Nulo Gopal), a notable musician of Kolkata in 1877.
 Khan practiced sargam for twelve years under his guidance.
 After the death of Nulo Gopal, Khan turned to instrumental music.
 He learned to play many indigenous and foreign musical instruments like sitar, flute, piccolo, mandolin, banjo, etc., from Amritalal Dutt, a cousin of Swami Vivekananda and the music director of the Star Theatre.
 He learnt to play sanai, naquara, tiquara and jagajhampa from Hazari Ustad and pakhawaj, mridang and tabla from Nandababu.

 Ali Ahmed referred Allauddin to veena player Wazir Khan.